AlexRwithR/Demo/README.md

 In this demonstration I use a recording of an American Yellow Warbler’s (Setophaga aestiva) song downloaded from xeno-canto.
 The code should automatically download the file.
 Credit goes to Peter Boesman (Peter Boesman, XC322837.
 Accessible at www.xeno-canto.org/322837)

- I am happy answering any questions or comments at the email alex.ramsey@okstate.edu.